Application-Defined Receive Side Dispatching on the NIC: Evaluation

-\Para{Effectiveness of \sysname introduced optimizations (\S\ref{ssec:impl_qn_hw})} As discussed, when the number of skip-and-check increases, \sysname's RSD needs more cycles to process one single packet, which stalls the entire NIC pipeline.
+\Para{Effectiveness of \sysname introduced optimizations (\S\ref{ssec:impl_qn_hw})} As discussed, when the number of skip-and-match increases, \sysname's RSD needs more cycles to process one single packet, which stalls the entire NIC pipeline.
 Having multiple parallel RSDs alleviates this problem.
-As shown in Figure~\ref{expfig:qn_multi_rsds}, the performance of \sysname with 8 parallel RSDs doubles as compared to \sysname configured with 4 parallel RSDs when the bottleneck shifts from DMA to RSD as the number of skip-and-checks increases from 12 to 24.
+As shown in Figure~\ref{expfig:qn_multi_rsds}, the performance of \sysname with 8 parallel RSDs doubles as compared to \sysname configured with 4 parallel RSDs when the bottleneck shifts from DMA to RSD as the number of skip-and-matches increases from 12 to 24.
 However, there is a tradeoff between performance and resource consumption.
 As shown in Table~\ref{tab:rsd_resource_usage}, the FPGA memory usage doubles as we double the number of RSDs.

-Besides, introducing {\it seg\_cnt} field in QNP header also helps improve \sysname performance as shown in Figure~\ref{expfig:qn_seg_cnt}.
-The intuition behind this is that introducing {\it seg\_cnt} limits the number of bytes buffered in ByteStream, thus RSD can emit dispatch decision more quickly, which allows RSD to sustain higher rates.
+Besides, introducing {\it seg\_cnt} field in the QNP header also helps improve \sysname performance as shown in Figure~\ref{expfig:qn_seg_cnt}.
+The intuition behind this is that introducing {\it seg\_cnt} limits the number of bytes buffered in BytePipe, thus RSD can emit dispatch decisions more quickly, which allows RSD to sustain higher rates.

-\Para{\sysname supports multi-packet request.} As in Figure~\ref{expfig:qn_multi_pkt_msgs}, with 1 core, \sysname achieves 91.44 Gbps for 4-packet requests where each packet chunk size is 1500 Byte, which reaches the limit of our current implementation of the QNP stack.
+\Para{\sysname supports multi-packet message.} As in Figure~\ref{expfig:qn_multi_pkt_msgs}, with 1 core, \sysname achieves 91.28 Gbps for 4-packet messages where each packet chunk size is 1500 byte, which reaches the limit of our current implementation of the QNP stack.
 Accessing cached dispatch results only needs 2 cycles.